Would you like to learn how to get started with forex trading in South Africa?

-If you have very little money to start, I suggest you investigate these brokers who will give you a “No Deposit Bonus” to test their platform out.
+Before you dive right in, I want you to know about this first; If you have very little money to start, as many of us starting out do, then investigate these brokers who will give you a “No Deposit Bonus” to test their platform out.

-If you’re not sure how to start, then read on:
+If you’re ready to learn how to start forex trading in South Africa, then read on:

 Step One: Find A Broker